Hello!

 How Processing Different Tea Leaves Gives Us a Wonderful Variety of Teas

 Wondering how the tea making process steps above apply to create your preferred type of tea?
-Oolong tea processing is different from black tea processing, which is different from yellow or dark tea processing!
-Here’s how the tea making process differs for five different types of tea:
+Green tea processing is different from black tea processing, which is different from Oolong, White, Yellow, Pu Erh, or Purple tea processing!
+Here’s how the tea-making process differs for seven different types of tea:

-- Green tea processing is pretty much the opposite of black tea processing when it comes to oxidation.
-To preserve the green colour of the fresh tea leaves and the lighter taste, green leaves are heated early on during the rolling process.
-This allows green tea to keep its high level of antioxidants and why it’s famous for health benefits.
+Green tea processing is pretty much the opposite of black tea processing when it comes to oxidation.
+To preserve the green colour of the fresh tea leaves and the lighter taste, green leaves are 'fixed' (heated by steaming or panning) early on during the process, usually right after plucking (often skipping the withering step).
+This allows green tea to keep its high level of antioxidants and why it’s famous for its Green Tea health benefits.

-- Oolong tea processing is the most complex because it involves repeating some steps of the tea making process several times to achieve the unique aroma and flavour.
+Oolong tea processing is the most complex because it involves repeating some steps of the tea making process several times to achieve the unique aroma and flavour.
 The rolling and oxidation steps are repeated over and over to get a tea that has characteristics roughly between a green tea and a black tea.
+It can either have light oxidation with similar colour to a Green Tea (10-30%), medium oxidation in between a green/black with camouflage coloured leaves (30-70%), or dark oxidation closer to a black tea but not fully oxidized like a black (70-90%).

-- White tea doesn’t involve much processing at all.
+White tea doesn’t involve much processing at all.
 The leaves are plucked and allowed to wither and air dry- or in some cases gently tumble dried when needed.
 These are not deliberately bruised to aid oxidation like the other teas.
+Many white teas focus on a very fine tea pluck from the bush, only the top bus (youngest tea shoot, unopened leaf) is selected for the tea (often called silver needles).

-- Yellow tea and dark tea are both types of fermented teas.
+Yellow tea and Pu Erh tea are both types of fermented teas.
 Yellow tea leaves are fermented before being dried, which gives them a yellowish colour.
-Dark teas such as Pu-erh undergo fermentation after the heating and shaping steps of the tea making process to produce an aged tea.
+Pu Erh teas undergo fermentation after the heating step of the tea-making process to produce an aged tea.

 How Justea Makes Tea - Justly Made Tea

-Now that you know all about the tea making process, there’s a new, unique type of tea that you may want to try.
+Now that you know all about the tea-making process, there’s a new, unique type of tea that you may want to try....
+PURPLE TEA!

-JusTea’s tea plantation process for our award-winning purple tea involves working with small-scale farmers in Kenya to produce handpicked organic, fair trade purple tea.
-The purple tea leaves are not allowed to oxidize to ensure it remains packed with anthocyanins, antioxidants that offer incredible health benefits.
+JusTea’s tea-making process for our award-winning purple tea involves working with small-scale farmers in Kenya to produce handpicked organic, fair-trade purple tea.
+The purple tea leaves are not allowed to oxidize to ensure they remain packed with anthocyanins, antioxidants that offer incredible health benefits.
 Give purple tea a try today to experience these benefits and support our amazing Kenyan tea farmers at the same time!